CvdHazel/11213698/README.md

-# 11213698
+# Portfolio Computational Musicology

-## Week 6
+## Introduction

 The rock/metal band Bring Me The Horizon released their sixth album *amo* on the 25th of January 2019.
+The reaction on the new album is divided.
 The sound of this album is totally different than fans are used to hearing from them.
-That is the reason why I'm using this album as my corpus and comparing it to their older albums.
-It represents the changes artists make in their carreer and maybe also a reason why they do it.
-One song called 'heavy metal' off Bring Me The Horizon's new album talks about their change in genre and the reaction of their fans:
+It feels like they are stepping out of their 'heavy metal' image and taking on a new one.
+One song called 'heavy metal' of Bring Me The Horizon's new album talks about their change in genre and the reaction of their fans:

-*"And I keep picking petals/
+*"And I keep picking petals
-I'm afraid you don't love me anymore/
+I'm afraid you don't love me anymore
-'Cause a kid on the 'gram in a Black Dahlia tank/
+'Cause a kid on the 'gram in a Black Dahlia tank
 Says it ain't heavy metal"*

-This is why this corpus is a good representation of choices artist make.
-I want to know how much exactly their music has changed and if their 'old' image still lives on in their new one.

-In this first week I have already found differences between the albums by using the Spotify features.
-'Dancebility' in *amo* (M = 0.522 and SD = 0.121) is much higher than the other five albums.
-Their first album *Count your Blessings* has a dancibility mean of 0.309 and standard deviation of 0.0855 and the album that scored the lowest mean on dancebility is *There is a Hell Believe Me I've Seen it.
-There is a Heaven Let's Keep it a Secret* (M = 0.273 and SD = 0.111).

-While *amo* scores the highest on 'dancebility', it scores the lowest on the 'energy' feature.
-Here the mean is 0.785 and standard deviation is 0.165. *Count your Blessings* has a mean of 0.900 and standard deviation of 0.198, but *Sempiternal* exceeds this with a mean of 0.912 and a standard deviation of 0.0883.
-The difference in energy between these three albums is certainly noticable for listeners.
-"Energetic tracks feel fast, loud and noisy" as Spotify states and some might define heavy metal the same.
-If we use this statement we can conclude that Bring Me The Horizon's first album is more 'heavy metal' than their latest one, which is what a lot of fans say and the band themselves predicted in their new song 'heavy metal'.
+I want to know if their new album is really that different from the other albums and what the difference is exactly.
+Is it true that they are changing their image and what are they changing it to?
+My research question is therefore: Is Bring Me The Horizon creating a new musical image and what is this image exactly?

+##Methode

+To anwer my research question I'm using a handfull of different Spofity playlists to compare their features.
+My main corpus is obviously Bring Me The Horizon's newest album *amo*.
+Besides that I'm also looking into all their old albums: *Count Your Blessings*, *Suidice Season*, *There is a Hell Believe Me I've Seen it.
+There is a Heaven Let's Keep it a Secret*, *Sempiternal* and *That's the Spirit*.
+To get the Spotify features for the albums, I've make seperate playlist for each.
+With the help of these albums I can compare the new album to their old ones and see if there are differences and similarities.
+I'm not only doing this between albums, but also with genres.
+I'm using different Spotify playlists to compare them to the albums and see which genre fits the best per album.
+The playlist I'm using for this are: Rock Classics, Pure Pop Punk, Heavy Metal, Pop Internacional and Ultimate Indie.
+By using the Bring Me The Horizon albums and the genre playlist, I hope to answer my research question.

+##Album Features